As Australia’s most populous, oldest and largest city, Sydney is a magnet for tourists that come from all over the world.

 Harbour Bridge is a link between the city and the Lower North Shore and while walking over the bridge you can enjoy the outstanding view of Sydney.

 Other Sydney’s extraordinary sights are the Royal Botanic Gardens, the Parliament and Government Houses and the number of museums.

 Australia is considered one of the safest countries in the world, so tourists should feel free while experiencing all the beauties of Sydney.

 OVERALL RISK : LOW

-Even though there are not many recorded data on the criminal acts against tourist in Sydney, all the visitors should be aware of the potential dangers that go along with the huge cities.
+Even though there are not many recorded data on criminal acts against tourists in Sydney, all the visitors should be aware of the potential dangers that go along with the huge cities.
 Gang violence, criminal acts in alcoholic state and muggings are some of the issues that happen everywhere.
-Nevertheless, with the rating of 80%, Sydney is certainly one of the safest cities in the world.
+Nevertheless, with a rating of 80%, Sydney is certainly one of the safest cities in the world.